newfarms/react-native-mapbox-geometry-editor/README.md

   Presently these issues seem to be observed only on iOS, and only with dialogs that need to manage some local state.
   A possibly related issue may be https://github.com/callstack/react-native-paper/issues/2157
+- Enumeration and boolean-typed geometry metadata fields are always given values during metadata creation or editing operations, even if the client application marks the fields as `'yup.optional'` (optional) fields, or marks the fields as non-creatable or non-editable.
+  (Reinterpreting this behaviour as a feature, these fields will always be given valid values.)
+  The library is still able to handle enumeration and boolean-typed fields that have missing or invalid values, however, such as when rendering metadata created outside the library.

 ### Android
 - Geometry rendering on an Android emulator may exhibit visual problems such as rendering points in grey instead of in their desired colours.